 Given the success of the HWM pilots, FEMA sought to engage new communities in the HWM Initiative.
-Through continued outreach and engagement of the Federal partners, over 40 new communities expressed interest in being part of the HWM Initiative.
-In December 2014, FEMA launched the HWM Initiative in Santa Rosa County, FL and San Anselmo, CA respectively.
-In 2015, FEMA launched a HWM Project in several communities in Mississippi to commemorate the 10th anniversary of Hurricane Katrina.
+Through continued outreach and engagement of the Federal agency partners, over 60 new communities expressed interest in being part of the HWM Initiative.
+In engaging new communities, FEMA began requiring communities to commit to a long-term mitigation action as part of their participation in the HWM Initiative.
+The following communities joined the initiative:

 The Role of the Federal Partners

 Federal partners have always been a critical component of the HWM Initiative.
 Since the Initiative’s inception, Federal partners have committed to help communities increase the awareness of flood risk among their residents and provide expert knowledge and resources to assist in those efforts.
-Some of the key Federal partners include:
+Since the initiative began, we have worked with the following key Federal partners:

 - National Oceanic and Atmospheric Administration, National Weather Service (NOAA NWS)

 - U.S. Army Corps of Engineers (USACE)

 - U.S. Department of Agriculture, National Resources Conservation Service (USDA/NRCS)

 - U.S. Department of Housing and Urban Development (HUD)